unconnected-dev/javascript-18/_udemy/understanding_es6_and_beyond/readme.txt

 a method or property is not found directly on an object, JavaScript will search up the prototype chain.
 This allows for shared functionality between instances without duplicating code in each instance.

+Subclassing Built-in Objects:
+JavaScript allows you to extend built-in objects like Number, Array, etc., enabling you to add or customize methods while retaining the default behavior of these objects.